 Vice President, General Counsel

 Stephanie Aicher is CIRI’s lead in-house counsel, responsible for the Company’s legal and corporate compliance matters.
-Aicher joined CIRI in 2012 as associate counsel and oversaw legal matters related to real estate development projects before becoming acting general counsel in 2017.
-In 2018, Aicher assumed the position of general counsel.
+Aicher joined CIRI in 2012 as associate counsel and oversaw legal matters related to real estate development projects before assuming the position of general counsel in 2018.

 Vice President, Corporate Controller